Meridian Hill Park: 1930s-1950s

-Despite OPBG director Clarence O. Sherrill and his successor Ulysses S. Grant III enforcing segregtion in many of the city's public spaces, Meridian Hill Park was never officially segregated.
+Despite OPBG director Clarence O. Sherrill and his successor Ulysses S. Grant III enforcing segregation in many of the city's public spaces, Meridian Hill Park was never officially segregated.
 This did not stop some white residents from avoiding the park or complaining about the presence of black visitors, many of whom lived in nearby predominantly black neighborhoods.
 In a letter to the OPBG, a white resident wrote: "Do you know that young colored men + boys are using the beautiful main entrance to Meridian Hill Park for a meeting place, where they have a general good time singing, dancing + music with guitar and ukulele?
 Those amusements are all right in their place, but I think that is hardly the place...Please do something about it."
 Despite such protests, black residents continued visiting the park.

 Attendees of a Starlight Chamber Music Concerts event in the 1940s seated around the lower level reflecting pool.
 The Noyes Armillary Sphere can be seen in the background.

 Meridian Hill Park has a long history of hosting social events, including concerts and theater performances.
 Concerts by the United States Marine Band, United States Navy Band, and United States Army Band took place from the 1920s until the 1950s.
 The Rambling Theater project, which performed plays throughout the city's parks, was established in 1935 and held events at Meridian Hill Park for a few years.
 During World War II, the city's population dramatically increased and programs were held to entertain residents.
 From 1941 to 1944, Starlight Chamber Music Concerts took place in the park's lower level, which accommodated up to 2,000 people.
 Performers included the Primrose Quartet, the Trapp Family Singers, and the Martha Graham Dance Company.
 In 1943, The Washington Post sponsored the Post Starlight Concerts series at the park.
 After the National Theatre closed after refusing to integrate its audience, the Washington Theatre Festival took place at the park in 1949, welcoming all races.
 The festival included the construction of a temporary stage and opened with a performance starring Elisabeth Bergner.